 We returned to Playa Gigante, Nicaragua in December, this time with our kids, to help out two local non-profits that are doing a lot to keep this part of the world beautiful and the locals healthy and economically self-sufficient: Sweet Water Fund and Project WOO.
-We also came to enjoy the still pristine tropical beaches with world-class surf breaks and the see the native flora and fauna.
-The native fauna include flocks colorful squawking parrots and at least one troop of wild mantled howler monkeys who live in the tree canopy above the town.
+We also came to enjoy the still pristine tropical beaches with world-class surf breaks and to see the native flora and fauna.
+The native fauna includes flocks, colorful squawking parrots, and at least one troop of wild mantled howler monkeys who live in the tree canopy above the town.

-Competitive sports have the ability to increase group solidarity while at the same time, increasing tolerance for diversity and an atmosphere of trust among its players and fans according to several recent studies in contexts of social change (Barrio 2009; Jarvie 2007; Jonsson 2001) As “hard cultural forms” competitive sports also teach their values of team work, personal accountability, achievement and leadership to players through its rules and particular sport culture (Appadurai 2010).
+According to recent studies competitive sports have the ability to increase group solidarity while at the same time, increase tolerance for diversity, and an atmosphere of trust among its players and fans (Barrio 2009; Jarvie 2007; Jonsson 2001).
+As “hard cultural forms” competitive sports can also teach the value of teamwork, personal accountability, achievement, and leadership to players through its rules and particular sport culture (Appadurai 2010).
 KIRF has a history of supporting sports programs and physical education since our first donation of soccer balls to devastated communities in coastal Thailand after the Andaman Tsunami and our support of free athletics programs for street children and the rural poor in Bihar, India since 2006.

-- Community center: A communal area for residents to meet, learn, and celebrate traditional festivals, performances and other events together
+- Community center: A communal area for residents to meet, learn, celebrate traditional festivals, performances, and other events together.

-We came to the remote fishing village of Playa Gigante, accessible only via two dirt roads that meander to the coast from the main highway through verdant hills covered in rainforest and dotted with occasional small single-family farms and orchards wanting to experience for ourselves its natural beauty and help out two local non-profit organizations.
-We left wanting to help the people keep their town a great place to live.
-We hope that the people of Playa Gigante can keep their little town by the sea free of the cycle of poverty and hopelessness we saw plague some other communities in Nicaragua.
-In these places we saw street children begging, garbage in the streets and littering the hillsides, fouled streams, and young boys passed out from drug use.
-We also hope that in the years to come, Playa Gigante and the other picturesque towns along the Pacific coast, will remain a great place to live for it’s plentiful wildlife as well.
-Colorful parrots, howler monkeys, sea turtles, spider monkeys, translucent-winged butterflies, all kinds of tropical sea life and other treasures call this part of the world home, too.
+We came to the remote fishing village of Playa Gigante, accessible only by two dirt roads that meander to the coast from the main highway through verdant hills covered in rainforest, dotted with occasional small single-family farms, and orchards wanting to experience for ourselves its natural beauty and to help out two local non-profit organizations.
+However, we left wanting to help the people keep their town a great place to live.
+We hope that the people of Playa Gigante can keep their little town by the sea free of the cycle of poverty and hopelessness that we saw plague some other communities in Nicaragua.
+In these places we saw street children begging, garbage in the streets, littering by the hillsides, fouled streams, and young boys passed out from drug use.
+We hope that in the years to come, Playa Gigante and the other picturesque towns along the Pacific coast, will remain a great place to live for it’s plentiful wildlife as well.
+Colorful parrots, howler monkeys, sea turtles, spider monkeys, translucent-winged butterflies, and all kinds of kinds of tropical sea life call this part of the world home, too.
 It is my hope that with what we know now about environmental sustainability and social change, that we can keep little towns like Playa Gigante awesome.

 Angela (co-founder of KIRF)